mbrtargeting/oom-monitor/README.md

 (tested on Ubuntu 18.04 system)

-First of all, compile and start the oom-monitor: `cargo run`
+First of all, compile and start the oom-monitor: `cargo run`.

+[If you don't have the toolchain yet, you can get it here: <https://rustup.rs/>]

 You can trigger a sweep by the OOM killer by running the following as root: